qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 ---
-title: Avoid tedious coding with LeMP, Part 1
+title: Avoid tedious coding with LeMP
 layout: article
 tagline: "The Lexical Macro Processor transforms your C# code with a LISP-inspired macro system.
 Complete with Visual Studio integration & Linux-compatible editor."
 toc: true
+date: 24 Aug 2015 (updated 10 Dec 2016)
 ---

 Introduction
 ------------

-LeMP is a tool that transforms a source file by running user-defined code to transform syntax trees into other syntax trees.
+LeMP is a tool I wrote that transforms a source file by running user-defined code to transform syntax trees into other syntax trees.
 Code that is designed to transform a file's syntax is called a "macro".
 LeMP has a bunch of macros built in, and I will only cover a few of the most useful ones in this initial article.
-You can write your own macros too, which is discussed in a future article.
+You can write your own macros too, which is discussed elsewhere.

 ![LeMP in Visual Studio](LeMPInVS.png)

-I've been working on this and related software for a couple of years, but it's only now that I think this thing is actually useful enough to present to a general audience.
 LeMP comes with a Visual Studio Syntax Highlighter (optional), a Visual Studio Custom Tool, command-line tools, and a standalone editor that works on Windows & Linux.
-All with complete source code.
+All open-source.

 This article is a sampling of a few of the things you can do with LeMP.